taocheny/BTSK-BLS/README.md

 # Condition and terms to use any sources of this project
  Please cite the following paper:

-   [1] Tao Chen, Xi Chen, Dongrui Wu and Wei Li, "Bayesian Broad Learning via Takagi-Sugeno-Kang Fuzzy Systems for Robust Regression," IEEE Transactions on Neural Networks and Learning Systems. xxxxx.
+   [1] Tao Chen, Xi Chen, Dongrui Wu and Wei Li, "Bayesian Broad Learning via Takagi-Sugeno-Kang Fuzzy Systems for Robust Regression," xxx. xxxxx.

 If you have any questions, please do not hesitate to contact the first author or leave a message on the first author's homepage (https://www.chentaohmm.cn/).